 Foreign corporate entities looking to operate in or relocate to Singapore are open to various government grants and schemes that support business growth.

 Essentially, under the Company Act, a foreign business entity is regulated to be registered as a company limited by share in Singapore after re-domiciling.
 Other than having the ability to adapt the legal structure of a company limited by share, the applying foreign corporate entity needs to meet the following minimum requirements:

 The foreign entity must satisfy two out of the following three criteria:

 - The value of total assets is more than S$10 million

 - The annual revenue is more than S$10 million

 All of the following criteria must be met:

-- The foreign entity has to guarantee its ability to pay debts as they fall due over the next 12 months after the date of re-domiciliation application.
+- The foreign entity has to guarantee its ability to pay debts as they fall due over the next 12 months after the date of the re-domiciliation application

 - The foreign entity has gone through the first financial year in the original jurisdiction at the time of applying for re-domiciliation to Singapore.